 The Government is working to stop drugs at their source.

 Between 1 January 2019 and 31 December 2021, the Australian Federal Police stopped over 49 tonnes of illegal drugs from reaching Australian streets.
 This included: over five tonnes of methamphetamine; over five tonnes of cocaine; and nearly one tonne of heroin.

 The Liberal and Nationals Government has sent drug offenders packing.
 Between December 2014 and February 2022, we have cancelled or refused the visas of 1,756 people for drug offences.

 NATIONAL ANTI-GANGS SQUADS

-STOPPING THE TRAFFIC OF ILLEGAL FIREARMS
+STOPPING THE TRAFFICKING OF ILLEGAL FIREARMS

 USING PROCEEDS OF CRIME TO FIGHT CRIME

 We established a national unexplained wealth scheme to get criminals where it hurts – their hip pockets.